Meet our Artistic Director and Principal Musicians

 Max has been a Professor at Washington University, the University of Texas and the University of Evora (Portugal).
 He has also taught at the Nice Conservatory (France) and Edgecliff Academy in Cincinnati.
 He met his wife Mary, a

-Since moving to Naples a little over five years ago, Max and his wife have been active in the Naples music community.
+Since moving to Naples a little over six years ago, Max and his wife have been active in the Naples music community.
 He has performed at the Cultural Russian Center many times and continues as

 Her symphonic experience has included performing with the Brooklyn Philharmonic, American Symphony in Carnegie Hall, Little Orchestra Society in Lincoln Center, Music for Westchester, New York Choral Society, and Caramoor Center for Music and the Arts, and most recently, The Fifth Ave Chamber Orchestra, Opera Naples and Gulfshore Opera.
 She also has performed operas with the NYC Opera in Lincoln Center, NY Grand Opera, NJ State Opera, NY Light Opera and the Canadian Opera.

 Diane Coffman is a cellist well-versed in many genres of music.
 For several years she worked with the major arts entities in the San Francisco Bay area.
 She was a member of the Aspen Festival Orchestra in Aspen, Colorado.
 She was also invited to participate in the recording for a film sound track at the Industrial Light and Magic Production Studios at Skywalker Ranch in Novato, California.
 Diane served as Principal Cellist for the Artea Chamber Orchestra in San Francisco and as a soloist.